In the Bully's-Eye

 This fall from civility is not a modern phenomenon.
 While we can point fingers at the media, schools and video games, we cannot deny that oppression, in whatever form, has been around for millennia.

-The Hebrew Scriptures detail the age-old story of oppression.
+One ancient source detailing that ages-old story is the Hebrew Scriptures.
 The writer of Ecclesiastes, for example, wrote that he had seen too many human beings slip into patterns of oppression and domination: “So I returned, and considered all the oppressions that are done under the sun: and behold the tears of such as were oppressed, and they had no comforter; and on the side of their oppressors there was power; but they had no comforter” (Ecclesiastes 4:1, King James Version).

 Who comforts the oppressed in our modern world?
 Some believe that more regulations will bring us the necessary relief.
 For example, a document published by the California Department of Education decreed that “schools have a moral obligation to ensure that every student experiences a sense of belonging, respect, dignity, and safety.”